-The Advanced Open Water Course is the next step on your scuba journey after Open Water and a course you should do some research on before you jump in!
-And that's what we are here for, let's talk you through what you AOW course will look like.
+The Advanced Open Water Course is the next step on your scuba journey after Open Water, and it's a course you should do some research on before you jump in.
+We're here to help by answering all your questions about the Advanced Open Water Course.

 In Open Water, you learned the basics of how to scuba dive.
-In Advanced, you are enhancing your skills, and learning how to think and act like a diver.
+In this progression course, you are enhancing your skills and learning how to think and act like a diver.
 It's the opportunity to gain more experience, continue your diving education and sample different scuba specialities under the supervision of an instructor.

 The PADI Advanced Open Water Course consists of 5 different adventure dives.
-An ‘adventure dive’ is the first dive of a speciality course.
-With over 26 PADI speciality courses to choose from, the Advanced Course will introduce you to the many different types of diving you can experience.
+An adventure dive is the first dive of a speciality course.
+With many PADI speciality courses to choose from, the Advanced Course will introduce you to the huge variety of different types of diving you can experience.

 If you enjoy the adventure dives, you can pursue them further through speciality training.
 For instance, to obtain a full Wreck Diver Speciality certification, it requires three more dives with the corresponding training.